The government has faced criticism from lawmakers and human rights campaigners over how it handles China.

 Embassy

-Starmer also drew criticism over China’s planning application for a new embassy in London.
+Starmer also drew criticism over the Chinese regime’s planning application for a new embassy in London.

-China’s plan to turn the site of the old Royal Mint into the largest diplomatic base in the United Kingdom was previously derailed after local councillors rejected the planning permission in December 2022.
+China’s plan to turn the site of the old Royal Mint into the largest diplomatic base in the UK was previously derailed after local councillors rejected the planning permission in December 2022.

 After the rejection was upheld by London Mayor Sadiq Khan, the embassy didn’t submit an appeal last year and blamed the Conservative government for failing to intervene as the deadline elapsed.